ros2-gbp/velodyne_simulator-release/README.md

 * ```min_intensity``` The minimum intensity beneath which returns will be clipped.
 Can be used to remove low-intensity objects.

 # Known Issues
-* At full sample resolution, Gazebo can take up to 30 seconds to load the VLP-16 pluggin, 60 seconds for the HDL-32E
+* At full sample resolution, Gazebo can take up to 30 seconds to load the VLP-16 plugin, 60 seconds for the HDL-32E
 * When accelerated with the GPU option, ranges are heavily quantized ([image](img/gpu.png))
     * Solution: Use CPU instead of GPU
 * Gazebo cannot maintain 10Hz with large pointclouds